francescoformenti/UsingSessionPattern/README.md

 }
 ````
-It is an abstract class on which there is the abstract method `DoEndSession` that can be overridden in derived classes to perform the release of the resource.
+This abstract class ensures that resources are cleaned up by overriding the `Dispose()` method of `DisposableBase`, which is an implementation of the `IDisposable` pattern.
-The `DisposableBase` class simply implements the `IDisposable` pattern.
+The `DoEndSession()` method is abstract and can be implemented in derived classes to perform specific resource cleanup.

 If the `EndSession` method has not been explicitly called, the `IDisposable.Dispose` will call it.

 ## DbConnectionOpenSession
-This class derives and implements `UsingSessionBase` abstract class:
+The `DbConnectionOpenSession` class implements the `UsingSessionBase` abstract class:
 ````
 public class DbConnectionOpenSession : UsingSessionBase {